q3769/conseq4j/README.md

 ### *Style 2:* Submit a task together with its sequence key, and directly use the conseq4j API as an executor service.

 This API style bypasses the JDK ExecutorService API and, instead, services the submitted task directly.
+The same execution semantics holds: Tasks submitted with the same sequence key are executed in the same submission order; tasks of different sequence keys are managed to execute in paralell, by a thread pool of configurable size.

 Prefer using this style when you do not require the full-blown syntax and semantic support of a JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).

 #### API: